 Wednesbury has an attractive environment and retains its market town role and related identity.
 Market Place and the buildings around it provide the historic focus for this and represent a distinctive presence, with its historic triangular space and street frontages.

-In accordance with Policy SDM6, the threshold for Wednesbury Town Centre is 7% and as of 2023 there are 12 hot food takeaways in the centre, representing 6% of the total number of units.
+In accordance with Policy SDM6, the hot food takeaway threshold for Wednesbury Town Centre is 7% and as of 2023 there are 12 hot food takeaways in the centre, representing 6% of the total number of units.

 Facilities Provision